 How can we prepare for the worst while traveling?
 We can follow all sorts of advice, do all the right things, and still be a victim of a pickpocket or mugger.
 We are also human, and may at times misplace our wallets and purses, never to be seen again.
-These situations suck, but these things happen.
+These situations suck, but they happen everyday.
 If we aren’t prepared for them, they can turn what was supposed to be a wonderful adventure into a torturous nightmare.

-Thankfully, you can prepare for loss or theft while traveling.
-The situation will still suck, but at least you will be able to enjoy the rest of your trip (and get home!) if something bad does happen.
+Thankfully, you can prepare for these awful situations while traveling.
+Don’t get me wrong, it will still suck, but at least you will be able to enjoy the rest of your trip (and get home!) if something bad does happen.

-Follow these steps to prepare for the worst:
+Follow these steps to prepare for the worst while traveling:

 Make two full color copies of your passport.
 Leave one at home with someone you trust and keep the other in your luggage away from your actual passport.